blaenk/site/input/posts/drafts-in-hakyll.markdown

 If the **preview** action is being run, the Hakyll configuration data structure's `destinationDirectory` field, i.e. the output directory, is changed to a separate one for previewing purposes.
 This implies that the field is set to the deployable output directory by default.
 This is important because it means that all actions other than **preview** will _ignore_ drafts.

-Furthermore, if we are previewing, the pattern used to fetch posts is changed to also include the posts in the `drafts/`{.path} directory.
+Furthermore, if we are previewing, the pattern used to fetch posts is changed to also include the posts in the <span class="path">drafts/</span> directory.
 This is achieved by using the [`.||.`](http://hackage.haskell.org/packages/archive/hakyll/4.2.2.0/doc/html/Hakyll-Core-Identifier-Pattern.html#v:.-38--38-.) function to compose two `Pattern` types.

 ``` haskell
   let previewMode  = action == "preview"